gloriajs/gloria/README.md

 If clear equals true it will empty the destination directory before processing and copying content to it.

+Any amount of key-value pairs can be passed to the build command, like `title='A New Adventure` and they will be available to use in your templates as properties of `args`.

 ##Help

 `gloria --help`

 Will provide a list of commands and options available.

+#Template

+Templates are html or markdown files, they are interpreted with [handlebars](https://www.npmjs.com/package/handlebars).

+There are three main objects you can access on your template, `site` has access to the properties specified in `_config.yml`.
+`self` has access to the properties specified in the header of the page, and `args` has access to the arguments given to the command build.

+There's no layouts or including other files yet.

+Roadmap, also includes having access to other pages, to be able to loop in blog posts, or read categories for example.

 #Development and contributing